ctr-l/digital-garden/_notes/Open Ended Working Group.md

 ---

 ### What is an Open-Ended Working Group?
-As the name suggests, these are a format or process present in the [[United Nations|UN]] that is considered the most open - they allow the participation of all UN member states and others, such as:
+As the name suggests, these are a format or process used in the [[United Nations|UN]] that is considered the most open - they allow the participation of all UN member states and others, such as:
 - the private sector
 - NGOs
 - academics